pewpewlive/ppl-utils/README.md

 # ppl-utils

-This repository hosts the code source and documentation for the PewPew Live development environment.
+This repository hosts the code source and for the PewPew Live development environment.
 It allows anyone to create custom levels for PewPew Live.